 When I went it was a lovely warm day and there were many people around.
 So if it happens to be sunny, expect small crowds.

 All these places are must-see and you can see them in a day because everything is from a reasonable walking distance.
+However, if you want to relax while seeing Chester’s main attractions, then you want to have a look at this hop-on hop-off bus tour.

 Apart from Chester tourist attractions, I also recommend getting lost and exploring the little streets because you’ll be amazed by the cute houses and buildings.